anvaka/nanlayout/README.md

 Experimental layout with node.js bindings.
 This is not stable by any means.

+# WARNING

+This is not supposed to be used yet.
+Sometimes it may crash/hang.

 # Install

 Currently only OSX/Linux platforms are supported.